For summer concert lovers in Dallas, today brings a bounty of good news with a big round of tours coming through Texas in 2023.

 In a single day, details have been revealed for tours featuring TLC, Christopher Cross, Steve Miller Band with Cheap Trick, and Coheed & Cambria.

 The backstory is that for many of these tours, tickets go on sale this week.
 So check out what's new and what needs to be on your to-see list, which organized below by date:

 March 31-April 2: TAY-Gates at Arlington Backyard

-Taylor Swift is bringing her record-breaking tour to Arlington March 31-April 2 at AT&T Stadium, and that part is well known.
-But the new twist is TAY-Gates, an accompanying pre-party which will take place at Arlington Backyard at Texas Live! all three days of the tour, from March 31-April 2 from 2 pm-7pm.
-(It also hits San Antonio at Vibes Event Center on April 15; and Austin at Come and Take It Live on April 16.)
+Taylor Swift is bringing her record-breaking tour to Arlington March 31-April 2 at AT&T Stadium, but the new twist is TAY-Gates, an accompanying pre-party for The Eras Tour which will take place at Arlington Backyard at Texas Live! all three days of the tour, from March 31-April 2 from 2 pm-7pm.

 This event is all ages and tickets start at $5; you do not need tickets to Taylor’s concert to attend.

 April 25: Ville Valo at House of Blues

 Valo, AKA "VV," is the former singer-songwriter of Finnish "love metal" band Him, which disbanded in 2017.
 In January, he mounted a headlining tour that started in Europe and will hit the U.S. in April, beginning in Philadelphia, with three stops in Texas: Dallas' House of Blues on April 25, followed by Aztec Theater in San Antonio on April 26 and Houston's House of Blues on April 27.

 Florida band first discovered by Limp Bizkit frontman Fred Durst celebrates the 20th anniversary of their album